SAP-samples/cap-service-integration-codejam/exercises/06-mock-separate-process/README.md

 [cds] - server listening on { url: 'http://localhost:45149' }
 ```

 Note however that it's not the default port 4004 that's being used, it's a random one (45149).
-Think of this distinction as the distinction between the "main" service at the `/incidents` endpoint that we would want to have served on 4004, and this temporary external service that is just running on a random port as it's "secondary", and would have a different hostname and port (representing the SAP S/4HANA Cloud system) when we move into production anyway.
+Think of this difference as the distinction between the local "main" service at the `/incidents` endpoint that we would want to have served on 4004, and this temporary external service that is just running on a random port as it's "secondary", and would have a different hostname and port (representing the SAP S/4HANA Cloud system) when we move into production anyway.

 You can use the `--port` option to specify a port explicitly, if you want, e.g. `cds mock API_BUSINESS_PARTNER --port 3003`.
 In fact, we're going to use that now, mostly to make this CodeJam content (and specifically the URLs) consistent and usable for everyone.